Lance Macklin: Business career

 Macklin joined Facel Vega in Paris, running the export division until the company failed in 1963, when he began working for London car dealership H.R.
 Owen.

 Personal life

 Macklin was married twice; firstly to Shelagh and subsequently to Gillian.
 He had two children from his first marriage and one from the second.

 Later years

-He later moved to Spain, but returned to England when he became ill.
+Macklin later moved to Spain, but returned to England when he became ill.
 He died on 29 August 2002 in Tenterden, Kent, four days before his 83rd birthday.